 Say hello to Jimmy Coponi.
-He's the youngest pizza obsessive we've ever interviewed, but don't be fooled by his age.
+He's the youngest pizza lover we've ever interviewed, but don't be fooled by his age.
 The 17-year-old fanatic is all about hyper-traditional Neapolitan pies and it's pretty damn clear that he's got the chops to back it up.

 Name: Jimmy Coponi